August 25, 2017

 Ineligibility: Some people are now permanently ineligible for a pardon.
 This includes people with Schedule 1 offences against a minor and those with more than three offences each carrying a sentence of two years or more.

 All of these barriers added together have resulted in fewer people applying for a Record Suspension.
-This may prevent people from finding work, enrolling in educational problems, volunteering or travelling.
+This may prevent people from finding work, enrolling in educational programs, volunteering or travelling.
 There are many social benefits to reintegrating former offenders into society.

 What are the social benefits?